 If you have recently wandered into the Mexican Heritage Plaza, you might have been drawn in by the sound of children playing Mariachi music or beating West African drums.
 Or you might have seen children painting murals or creating Mexican crafts.
 Welcome to the School of Arts and Culture!

 SOAC is a hub of community activity in the low-income Mayfair Neighborhood.
 The centerpiece of the facility is multicultural arts education for K-12 youth, complemented by a variety of community events and programs.
 Responding to the limited means of the Mayfair families, class fees are highly subsidized, enabling students who would otherwise not have access to the arts to participate.
 Course themes for summer day camps and afterschool classes are rooted in Mexican and other cultures’ arts, reflecting the rich diversity of Silicon Valley.
 Performing arts classes include Mariachi instrumental and voice instruction, Folklórico, Aztec dance, Samba, Reggae, Brazilian Dance, Hip-Hop/Break dancing, and West African hand drumming.
 Visual arts opportunities are also plentiful, offering sculpture, watercolor, mural making, paper maché and Mexican crafts.

 Parents and other community members have expressed the appreciation for the new opportunities for their children:

-Deepening their connection with the neighborhood children, SAC also partners with a growing number of local schools and community organizations providing arts instruction, conducting presentations during assemblies and providing venues for schools to hold their assemblies.
+Deepening their connection with the neighborhood children, SOAC also partners with a growing number of local schools and community organizations providing arts instruction, conducting presentations during assemblies and providing venues for schools to hold their assemblies.